-o Improving the environment in relation to health and medical care systems, technical standards, and regulatory requirements
+• Improving the environment in relation to health and medical care systems, technical standards, and regulatory requirements

-- The government will seek the overseas expansion of medical and nursing care services based on an approach focused on both specific countries within each region and regions as a whole.
+• The government will seek the overseas expansion of medical and nursing care services based on an approach focused on both specific countries within each region and regions as a whole.
 To this end, it will provide emerging and developing countries in the ASEAN region and beyond with support for the establishment of health and welfare policies concerning measures to deal with the aging of the population, as well as sharing Japan's experience and knowledge concerning public medical insurance systems, and helping to improve the environment by offering personnel education systems.
-In addition, it will undertake cooperation with developed countries in the realm of measures against dementia. - Based on cooperation between Japanese companies with overseas offices and relevant ministries and agencies, the government will promote exchanges that bring together the public and private sectors.
-More specifically, with a view to furthering the overseas expansion of high-quality drugs and medical devices, etc. originating in Japan, the government will strengthen dialogue with regulatory authorities in various countries and regions, focusing primarily on emerging and developing countries, in order to increase understanding of Japan's regulations, standards, and approval systems, thereby building and reinforcing relationships of trust at the national level. - Japan will work in partnership with the countries of the West and Asia to improve understanding of Japan's regulations and standards around clinical trials and applications for approval of pharmaceuticals, as well as seeking to ensure international consistency in this area. - The government will enhance research aimed at developing guidelines on evaluating the quality, effectiveness, and safety of drugs, medical devices, etc. and medical technology that utilizes cutting-edge technology.
-In addition, ahead of other countries, it will propose the formulation of international standards and criteria concerning methods of evaluating state-of-the-art drugs, medical devices, etc. and medical technology, and promote international standardization as a benchmark that can be used in regulation.
-At the same time, it will strengthen its efforts to disseminate information about Japanese drugs, medical devices, etc. and medical technology to the rest of the world.
-For example, it will take steps to ensure that the effectiveness of particle beam radiotherapy can be effectively explained to emerging countries on scientific grounds. - The appropriate use of relevant international standards will be pursued to facilitate international distribution of Japanese drugs and medical devices, etc. - In facilitating the overseas expansion of drugs, medical devices, etc., medical technology, and medical services, the government will promote the active use of telemedicine and other ICT. - The government will verify and establish models for the practical application of medical device that uses information and communications networks.
-In addition, it will verify and establish communications standards for networks tailored to such equipment and will promote the overseas expansion of these models and communications standards.
+In addition, it will undertake cooperation with developed countries in the realm of dementia measures.

+• Based on cooperation between Japanese companies with overseas offices and relevant ministries and agencies, the government will promote exchanges that bring together the public and private sectors.
+More specifically, with a view to furthering the overseas expansion of high-quality drugs and medical equipment, etc. originating in Japan, the government will strengthen dialogue with regulatory authorities in various countries and regions, focusing primarily on emerging and developing countries, in order to increase understanding of Japan's regulations, standards, and approval systems, thereby building and reinforcing relationships of trust at the national level.

+• Japan will work in partnership with the countries of the West and Asia to improve understanding of Japan's regulations and standards around clinical trials and applications for approval of pharmaceuticals, as well as seeking to ensure international consistency in this area.

+• The government will enhance research aimed at developing guidelines on evaluating the quality, effectiveness, and safety of drugs, medical equipment, etc. and medical technology that utilizes cutting-edge technology.
+In addition, ahead of other countries, it will propose the formulation of international standards and criteria concerning methods of evaluating state-of-the-art drugs, medical equipment, etc. and medical technology, and promote international standardization as a benchmark that can be used in regulation.
+At the same time, it will strengthen its efforts to disseminate information about Japanese drugs, medical equipment, etc. and medical technology to the rest of the world.

+• The appropriate use of relevant international standards will be pursued to facilitate international distribution of Japanese drugs and medical equipment, etc.

+• In facilitating the overseas expansion of drugs, medical equipment, etc., medical technology, and medical services, the government will promote the active use, etc. of telemedicine and other ICT.

+• The government will establish practical model cases by the use of 8K and other high-definition image technologies as well as mobile technology and other ICTs in the field of medical care, verify and establish communications standards for networks tailored to such equipment, and will promote the overseas expansion of these models and communications standards.

-• In pursuing the overseas expansion of drugs, medical devices, etc., medical technology, and medical services originating in Japan, the government will work with relevant countries to encourage the protection of IP rights, to achieve environmental improvements that will ensure that IP rights in regard to such products are properly secured and appropriate prices for them are set.
-In addition, it will promote improvements in market environments in these countries, conducting a study of systems for determining prices, including health technology assessments (HTA) for each country.
+• In pursuing the overseas expansion of drugs, medical equipment, etc., medical technology, and medical services originating in Japan, the government will work with relevant countries to promote the establishment of an international environment for protecting IP rights so that the IP rights in these products can be protected appropriately.